Meet Our Team

 Associate Director

-Margarita oversees the Institute’s global communication efforts and manages the Institute’s USC Tacori Center in Armenia.
-She holds a Master of Science in Political Sociology from the London School of Economics and Political Science and a Bachelor of Arts in Political Science and Middle Eastern Studies from UCLA.
-In addition to her multidisciplinary academic background, Margarita brings years of work experience in government, advocacy, and nonprofit management.
+Margarita Baghdasaryan leads the Institute’s local and global communication efforts, manages events, conferences, and symposia, and oversees the Institute’s programming in Armenia.
+She holds an MSc in Political Sociology from the London School of Economics and Political Science and a BA in Political Science and Middle Eastern Studies from UCLA.
+In addition to her multidisciplinary academic background, Baghdasaryan brings years of work experience in government, advocacy, and nonprofit management.

 Gegham Mughnetsyan